sradms0/list-pagination-filtering/README.md

-# List Pgaination and Filtering
+# List Pagination and Filtering
-Displays and filters a list of people using "pagination".
+Displays and filters a list using "pagination".

 ## Built With
 * JavaScript